overlookmotel/livepack/README.md

 module.exports = (async () => {
   // Do async stuff
   const obj = await Promise.resolve({x: 1, y: 2});

-  return function() {
+  // Return a function which will be executed at runtime return function() {
     console.log(obj.x * obj.y);
   };